jsmolka/blog/content/posts/horizons/index.md

 > Something wicked this way comes<br>
 > Something wicked this way comes<br>

-The ending has been referenced in one of their [newer singles](https://www.youtube.com/watch?v=E2uwT_SctB0):
+The theme has been referenced in one of their [newer singles](https://www.youtube.com/watch?v=E2uwT_SctB0):

 > Lock your windows, close your doors and hide<br>
 > Something wicked has got inside<br>